joj-macho/Math-Science-Playground/harshad-numbers/README.md

 ## Description

 Harshad numbers, also known as Niven numbers, are positive integers that are divisible by the sum of their digits.
 In other words, a number is considered Harshad if it can be evenly divided by the sum of its individual digits.

+Let $n$ be a positive integer, and let $d_1,d_2, \ldots, d_k$​ be the individual digits of $n$.
+Then, $n$ is a Harshad number if and only if:
+$$n \, \text{mod} \,(d_1 + d_2 + \dots + d_k) = 0$$

+For example, consider $n=18$.
+The sum of its digits is $1 + 8 = 9$.
+We can check if $n=18$ is a Harshad number as follows:
+$$18 \, \text{mod} \,9 = 0$$
-For example, the number 18 is a Harshad number because the sum of its digits (1 + 8 = 9) divides 18 evenly.
-Similarly, 21 is a Harshad number because it is divisible by the sum of its digits (2 + 1 = 3).
+That is, $n=1$ is a Harshad number since the sum of its digits, $9$, divides $n=18$ evenly.
+Similarly, 21 is a Harshad number because it is divisible by the sum of its digits, i.e. $21 \, mod \, (2+1) = 0$

+You can read more about Armstrong numbers on [Wikipedia](https://en.wikipedia.org/wiki/Harshad_number) and [Wolfram MathWorld](https://mathworld.wolfram.com/HarshadNumber.html)

-This program, Harshad Number Checker, is a Python program that allows users to check if a number is a Harshad number or list Harshad numbers within a specified range.
+This program, Harshad Number Checker, is a Python program that allows users to check if a number is a Harshad number or generate Harshad numbers within a specified range.

 ## How it Works

 - The program starts with a `main` function.
 Inside this function, a while loop is used to repeatedly display a menu of options and handle user input.
-The user is prompted to choose an option: check if a number is Harshad, list Harshad numbers within a range, or quit the program.
-The user's choice is obtained using the `input` function and stored in the `choice` variable.
+The user is prompted to choose an option: check if a number is Harshad, generate Harshad numbers within a range, or quit the program.
+The user's choice is obtained using the `get_valid_input(message)` function and stored in the `choice` variable.

+- The `get_valid_input(message)` function is called to obtain a valid input from the user.
+This function validates the input, ensuring that the entered value is a positive integer greater than 0.
+If the input is not valid, appropriate error messages are displayed, and the user is prompted to re-enter the value.

 - The program uses if-elif-else statements to execute the corresponding functions based on the user's choice.
-If the user chooses option 1, the `check_harshad_number` function is called.
-If the user chooses option 2, the `list_harshad_numbers` function is called.
-If the user chooses option 3 or enters 'q', the program terminates.
+If the user chooses option 1, the `is_harshad` function is called.
+If the user chooses option 2, the `generate_harshad_numbers` function is called.
+If the user chooses option 3 the program terminates.

-- To check if a number is Harshad, the program calls the `check_harshad_number` function.
-This function prompts the user to enter a number and validates the input.
-The program then checks if the number is a Harshad number using the `is_harshad` function.

-- The `is_harshad` function checks if a number is Harshad by calculating the sum of its digits.
+- To check if a number is Harshad, the program calls the `is_harshad(n)` function.
+This function checks if a number is Harshad by calculating the sum of its digits.
 It converts the number to a string, iterates over each digit, converts it back to an integer, and calculates the sum of the digits.
 If the number is divisible by the sum of its digits without a remainder, it is a Harshad number.

-- If the number is a Harshad number, the program displays a message indicating that the number is Harshad.
-Otherwise, it displays a message indicating that the number is not a Harshad number.

-- To list Harshad numbers within a range, the program calls the `list_harshad_numbers` function.
-This function prompts the user to enter a starting number and an ending number, and validates the input.
-The program then iterates over the range from the starting number to the ending number (inclusive) and checks if each number is a Harshad number using the `is_harshad` function.
+- To generate Harshad numbers within a range, the program calls the `generate_harshad_numbers(start, end)` function.
+This function iterates over the range from the starting number to the ending number (inclusive) and checks if each number is a Harshad number using the `is_harshad` function.
 If a number is a Harshad number, it is added to a list.

-- After iterating over the range, the program checks if any Harshad numbers were found within the range.
-If there are Harshad numbers, it displays them.
-Otherwise, it displays a message indicating that no Harshad numbers were found within the range.

 ## Program Input & Output